 Where will the company receive its income/funding?

-Operating companies will be encouraged and are expected to make a contribution to the endowment fund in respect of the individual assets (co-ordinating the input from the decommissioning joint venture); the investment revenue of which will in time cover the costs of the Company’s activities.
+Operating companies will be encouraged and are expected to make a contribution to the endowment fund in respect of the individual assets left in place after decommissioning where a derogation is granted, the investment revenue of which will in time cover the costs of the Company’s activities.
 The intent is to be consistent for all installations/pipelines i.e. the amount contributed would be constant, in real terms, adjusted in line with RPI.
 Once the payment is made the Company will not approach that co-venture group for a further contribution for the same Legacy Issue.

 As well as these one-off contributions to the endowment fund, there will also need to be an ongoing contribution from Oil & Gas UK to the Company in support of activities.
 At some point after the fund has been established and is sustainable, this annual contribution will no longer be needed as income generated by the fund will cover expenditure needs.

-The Scottish Ministers and the European Union through the European Maritime and Fisheries Fund and its predecessor have awarded substantial grants to FLTC Services Limited to support the Fishing Safely in Changing European Waters Project and previously the FishSAFE Information Project, including the development, production and supply of the FishSAFE unit thereby investing in sustainable fisheries.
+The Scottish Ministers and the European Union through the European Maritime and Fisheries Fund and its predecessor have awarded substantial grants to FLTC Services Limited to support FLTC’s projects.

 Will all installations be removed at the time of decommissioning?